Txrachel/deep_sort/README.md

 * `iou_matching.py`: This module contains the IOU matching metric.
 * `nn_matching.py`: A module for a nearest neighbor matching metric.
-* `track.py`: The track class contains single-target track data such as Kalman state, number of hits, misses, hit streak, associated feature vectors, etc.
+* `track.py`: The track class contains single-target track data such as Kalman state, number of hits, misses, hit streak, associated feature vectors, etc.   ## hits / misses / hit streak / associated stands for?
 * `tracker.py`: This is the multi-target tracker class.

 The `deep_sort_app.py` expects detections in a custom format, stored in .npy